Retrospective ideas agile

 You should have also learned how to conduct a retrospective meeting online, how to start a retrospective meeting, the typical scrum retrospective duration and the best agile retrospectives: the scrum retrospective start stop keep (aka “start stop continue”), the retrospective liked learned lacked (aka “retro liked learned lacked longed for” or 4l retrospective), the scrum retrospective with 3 questions, the sailboat retro and the mad sad glad retro.

-Retrospective scrum meeting: Some last hints
+Scrum Retrospective Meeting: Some last hints

 As we do not yet have 40 retrospective ideas: if you have any agile team retrospective ideas to add or want to give us feedback after going through all these agile retrospective exercises - just write to us.
 In case you are generally new to retrospectives (a beginner Scrum Master or Agile Coach), I highly recommend having a look at our free eBook: 20+ tips for really successful retrospectives